Xi-SAM-Fenway-Alumni/xi-sam-fenway-alumni.github.io/campaign.md

 **Notes:**

 Donations to the IRDF are tax deductible to the extent permitted by law.
-90% of your IRDF donation will be applied to our loan; 10% will be retained by the IRDF to support their projects (grants, loans) for independent living groups in general.
+90% of your IRDF donation will be made available to us via a Major Project Grant; 10% will be retained by the IRDF to support programs for the greater FSILG community.
 Donations to the Alumni Corporation are **not** generally tax deductible, as we are a 501(c)7 non-profit (this may vary for state taxes depending on your state's tax code).